mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Pi rack mount

+Uctronics - draw the fucking owl instructions don't fit together great
+PoE fan is super loud, but you can turn it off
+HDMI ports need to be secured better

 ### Rack shelves

 Beware the bottom lip.

+#### Also ran: Star-Tech shelves

+I originally purchasd

+Star-Tech shelf extends over into next level.

 ### Patch panel

-### 10G networking gear

-Michael Stapelberg uses Mellanox

 ### Cage nuts

 ### Cable ties

+## Network bandwidth: 1G, 2.5G, or 10G?

+Michael Stapelberg uses Mellanox

 ## Planning layout

+I tried to find

+### Heavier components go on the bottom

+The rack has a lot of expensive equipment.
+You don't want it to fall over and damage things or injure someone.

+Things with

+### Components with front-facing connections should be close together

-### The patch panel and switches should be close together
+An obvious example is your patch panel and your network switch.
+They should be in adjacent rack slots

 Or, more generally, components that have front-facing ports should be close together.
 Otherwise, you have Ethernet cables stretching all across your rack and blocking stuff.

-### Heavy components should be on the bottom

-## Thoughts on parts

-### Rack

-No labels on parts of startech rack
-Comes with screwdriver and wrenches
-Not sure how to use grounding cables
-Smallest setting prevents you from using all screws Smallest setting blocks screws for casters

-### Shelves

-Star-Tech shelf extends over into next level.

-### Switch

-TP-Link won't let you change the admin user from "admin" Pretty confusing interface.

-Took forever to get VLANs right.
-(TODO: Link to VLAN notes)

-### Raspberry Pi Rack

-Uctronics - draw the fucking owl instructions don't fit together great
-PoE fan is super loud, but you can turn it off
-HDMI ports need to be secured better
+### Rear cables don't matter so much

+Some of the guidance I read said to minimize power cable length.
+Maybe this matters in a data center where you're replicating the setup 100x.
+In a home environment, I don't see the point.
+If I connect a server to the UPS with a 2 ft. power cable instead of a 6 ft. power cable, there's no real difference.

 ### Ethernet cables